Disability pride month: celebrating inclusivity – now & always

 What does the disability pride flag look like today?

-The disability pride flag is now available in the public domain and is seen in celebrations and parades worldwide.
-Disability pride itself has entered the world stage, as you’ll learn from the insights that follow.
+The disability pride flag is now publicly available for celebrations and disability pride parades worldwide.
+As you’ll learn from the insights that follow, disability pride is now on the world stage.

 History of disability pride month: now a global phenomenon